Buying a home in Cary?

 We'll find your dream house in Cary, and when we do, I'll thoroughly create your purchase offer.
 The offer will be tailored exactly to your needs and the home, including a lot of contingencies.
 A few examples are acquiring financing, carrying out the home inspection, and a clean title.

 When sending in your offer, you'll need to present "earnest money."
 This is a cash deposit given to a seller to secure an offer to purchase the property and is most often put towards the cost of closing.
 If your offer is accepted by the seller, we should close on the home within 30 to 60 days after.
 This allows sufficient time for your mortgage financing.

 Step 6 – Negotiate the deal

-Step 7 – Get your loan
+Step 7 – Get financing

 Step 8 – Close the deal

 The estimate is based on the loan amount.
-RESPA requirements require that it has to include all closing costs and fall within a strict range of accuracy, and I'll analyze the estimate and let you know if it all looks permissible.
+RESPA requirements mandate that it has to contain all closing costs and fall within a precise range of accuracy, and I'll analyze the estimate and let you know if it all looks okay.